The WEIGHT of the WAIT: An Election Eve Reflection

 “Now, if we are made for heaven, the desire for our proper place will be already in us, but not yet attached to the true object, and will even appear as the rival of that object […] If a transtemporal, transfinite good is our real destiny, then any other good on which our desire fixes must be in some degree fallacious, must bear at best only a symbolical relation to what will truly satisfy.”

-The truth of the matter is whether “my guy” or “your guy” wins the election, no power in heaven or on earth can dethrone the real Ruler of it all.
+The truth of the matter is no matter who wins the election, no power in heaven or on earth can dethrone the real Ruler of it all.

 Whether we are waiting on election results, or we are waiting on what those election results will mean for our future, we can know the weight of the wait is not powerful enough to crush us.
 Whether a succession of power takes place or possession of power is maintained, neither will result in a suppression of power of our Ultimate Authority.
-Regardless of who is the next President of the United States, God will forever be on the throne.
+Regardless of who is the President of the United States, God will forever be the King of King and Lord of Lords.

 “Believers in progress rightly note that in the world of machines the new model supersedes the old; from this they falsely infer a similar kind of supercession in such things as virtue and wisdom.”